How to Clean Window Screens (DIY Guide)

 4) Give the Dirty Screens a Rinse

-If you clean your window screens regularly and don’t live in a dusty area, you can likely skip the vacuum step and go straight to the initial rinse.
+If you clean your window screens regularly and don’t live in a dusty area, you can likely skip the vacuum step and go straight to the initial rinse using a garden hose.
 This will help to dislodge any debris that gets trapped within the screens and prep them for scrubbing.

 5) Get to (Gently) Scrubbing

-Now it’s time to clean the window screens with your preferred solution.
-Depending on how dirty the screens are, you can either use your sponge or scrub brush.
-You can also use both, although that would add an extra step to the process so we suggest using the scrub brush from the start.
+Now it’s time to clean the window screens with your preferred solution and a soft brush.
+Depending on how dirty the screens are, you can either use your sponge or soft brush.
+You can also use both, although that would add an extra step to the process so we suggest using the soft brush from the start.

 If you’re using a sponge, gently scrub the screens in circular motions and then give them a good rinse.
 Pat them dry with a towel.

-If you’re using the scrub brush, gently scrub with your solution in circular motions to dislodge the dirt and grime.
+If you’re using the soft brush, lightly scrub with your solution in circular motions to dislodge the dirt and grime.
+Frequently dip the brush into the cleaning solution to maintain its effectiveness.
 Rinse and repeat as necessary, or rinse and repeat using the sponge.
 Don’t forget to pat the screens dry with a towel.

 6) Start in on the Rust

 Older window screens that have been exposed to extreme weather will likely develop rust over time, which you’ll want to get rid of along with the dirt and debris.
+Be careful not to damage the holes in the screens while scrubbing, as this can reduce their functionality.
 This is where the vinegar comes into play:

 - Lay the screens flat and pour the distilled white vinegar over the rusted areas.
 Let the vinegar set into these areas for up to two hours